bitzec/bitzec/doc/tor.md

 In a typical situation, this suffices to run behind a Tor proxy:

-	./zcashd -proxy=127.0.0.1:9050
+	./bitzecd -proxy=127.0.0.1:9050

-2. Run a Zcash hidden server
+2. Run a bitzec hidden server
 ----------------------------

 If you configure your Tor system accordingly, it is possible to make your node also reachable from the Tor network.
 Add these lines to your /etc/tor/torrc (or equivalent config file):

-	HiddenServiceDir /var/lib/tor/zcash-service/
+	HiddenServiceDir /var/lib/tor/bitzec-service/
 	HiddenServicePort 8233 127.0.0.1:8233
 	HiddenServicePort 18233 127.0.0.1:18233

 The directory can be different of course, but (both) port numbers should be equal to your zcashd's P2P listen port (8233 by default).

-	-externalip=X   You can tell Zcash about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/zcash-service/hostname.
+	-externalip=X   You can tell bitzec about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/bitzec-service/hostname.
 Onion addresses are given
 	                preference for your node to advertize itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).